Nirgun and Sargun: In the Guru Granth Sahib

 Then God willed, created the universe, and diffused into nature as Sargun.

 In Indian philosophy

 The Sikh view of the dual nature of Absolute God runs parallel to Shankara's Vedic (Saguna and Nirguna) Brahman conception, as well as the tradition of Indian philosophy in general.

-Saguna is the divine with form, Nirguna without form.
+Within Hinduism, they are adjectives, indicating Brahman and its transcendence of all qualities, properties, and predicates (nirguna), or Brahman as possessing qualities (saguna).
 Advaita sees Nirguna Brahman as the ultimate reality.